Planning a trip to Toulon and looking for the top things to do in Toulon, France? This travel guide has you covered!

 4. Visit the Notre Dame de la Seds Cathedral

 The Cathedral of Toulon, also called Notre Dame de la Seds, is located in the city center and is a national monument.

-Construction of the church began in the 11th-century and finished in the 18th-century.
-The cathedral has a very interesting history and is home to some work of art notably a baroque retable made by Pierre Puget.
+Construction of the church began in the 11th-century and finished in the 18th century.
+The cathedral has a very interesting history and is home to some works of art notably a baroque retable made by Pierre Puget.

 5. Relax at the Beach in Mourillon

 Well, Toulon is a seaside town, and going to the beach is definitely one of the best things to do.
 The city is home to several beautiful beaches, but the Plage du Mourillon, or Mourillon Beach, is the biggest and most popular one.

 It’s located within walking distance from the city center and with its many restaurants, bars, and children’s playground, it is the perfect spot for a relaxing afternoon with friends and family.
 It is one of the most rejuvenating things to do in Toulon!

 6. Learn about Naval History at the Musée de la Marine